 The Kadence Premium theme is called Kadence Pro and just like GeneratePress, they too have created a block-based plugin called Kadence Blocks.

-That being said, you also have a Lifetime Kadence Bundle that includes everything, with lifetime support and updates for $649.
+That being said, you also have a Kadence lifetime deal called lifetime bundle.

 Here Kadence is on the heavier side but has got multiple options to choose from and the price of Kadence Pro is very close to GeneratePress.